alandoherty95/Milestone-Project-2/README.md

 ### Features to Implement in the Future

 - **Upcoming Events** <br>
 We are implementing another feature which will display the upcoming events in and around Limerick City.
 This feature will include sporting events, concerts, food & drink festivals and exhibitions.
+We will focus on outdoor events because our goal is to encourage people to spend more time outside rather than in pubs and other indoor settings.

 - **Hotels & Restaurants** <br>
 In the longer-term, we are hoping to implement a feature to include hotels & restaurants.
 This will allow users to plan their entire trips on the website without having to look externally.
 ---

 <a name="testing"></a>